mjkstra/Learn_Markdown/learn_markdown.md

 <br>

-Orelse you can write code blocks inside a block delimited by **triple backticks \`\`\`** , with the possibility to exploit sintax highlighting, by stating the language used after the 3 opening backticks, like so:
+Or else you can write code blocks inside a block delimited by **triple backticks \`\`\`** , with the possibility to exploit sintax highlighting, by stating the language used after the 3 opening backticks( I am sorry, but there's no way to show an example here because of MarkDown I can only show you the result.
+Check the raw format of this file to see how it's done ):

 ```C++
 //Some C++ code
 int var = 2;